nahuelmol/datos_final/README.md

 pyinstaller cal.py
 ```

-The following is copying the path to this executable at add it to enironment variables for accessing it glo0bally.
+The following is to paste the path to this executable in environment variables.
+This way the utility can be used globally.